ManojChandran/Object_Oriented/Chapter 4 - Class Properties and Capabilities/README.md

 # Class properties and capabilities

 Guidelines help us to create an efficient CLASS, whats next?...
 An efficient CLASS, without interaction is of no use.
-By defining class and instantiating it, we create Object.

 ## What happens when an efficient class is build?